jeffchi/secure-build-cli/SBS-VPC.md

 - Access to IBM Cloud Registry or DockerHub.
 - (Optional) Access to IBM Cloud Object Storage (COS) Service.
 - Access to IBM Hyper Protect Virtual Servers for VPC.
-- Get the encrypted workload section of the contract file of Secure Build Server from [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb), step 2.
+- Get the encrypted workload section of the contract file of Secure Build Server from [step 2](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb).

 ## Install the Secure Build CLI